BIOGRAPHY

 – Intermission –

-Brass quintet standards like Joan Tower’s Copperwave and Morley Calvert’s Suite from the Monteregian Hills anchor the two halves of the program, Mirari incorporates new works for quintet by up and coming composers as well.
-Sleepy Hollow and a set of Madrigals, arranged by Mirari trombonist Sarah Paradis, celebrate the expressive lyricism while Tony Di Lorenzo’s Go! and Jennifer Higdon’s Fanfare with the virtuosity and power one expects from a brass quintet.
-Fleeting Images and Ian Lester’s Three Episodes for Brass Quintet were winners of Mirari’s Call for Scores competition in 2021 and 2020, respectively, and we are excited to champion these amazing new works.
-This program is the perfect mixture of old and new, standard and innovative.
+Brass quintet classics like Jan Koetsier’s Quintet and Charles Collier Jones’s Four Movements for Five Brass anchor the two halves of the program, while newer works are incorporated to create a seamless concert celebrating music for brass quintet.
+Sleepy Hollow and a set of madrigals, arranged by Mirari trombonist Sarah Paradis, feature expressive lyricism while Anthony Barfield’s Gravity and Jennifer Higdon’s Fanfare deliver the virtuosity and power one expects from a brass quintet.
+Fleeting Images won Mirari’s Call for Scores Competition in 2021, and Cait Nishimura’s When Clouds Break is a new addition to our repertoire.
+We are delighted to champion these impressive new works.
+“Mind the Gap” is a winning juxtaposition of old and new, standard and innovative.

 - Intermission -